cruz006/javascript/README.md

 ---

-this will be a folder of everything JavaScript i will do or ever use
+This will be a folder of everything JavaScript i will do or ever use

 - this will also contain my code.org projects